 - CPSC Certification – All helmets sold in the United States are supposed to meet the minimum standards established by the Consumer Products Safety Commission.

 - Proper Fit – Your helmet should fit snugly, with the chin strap securing the helmet against backward or forward movement.
 Your helmet should sit level on your head.
 If it tilts back, this is a sign that it is the wrong size.

 - Caring for Your Helmet – Always read the box or pamphlet that comes with your helmet.
 While helmets are designed to be durable, things like prolonged exposure to heat or moisture (such as in a garage or attic) and certain solvents can compromise the safety-effectiveness of certain materials.

 Meet Attorney Mike Bottaro

 Mike looks forward to meeting as many people as possible at Bike Helmet Safety Day.
-In the meantime, if you have questions about a bicycle injury or accident, feel free to call the Bottaro Law firm for a free consultation.
+In the meantime, if you have questions about a bicycle injury or accident, feel free to call the Bottaro Law Firm, LLC for a free consultation.